 Modern Languages building, room 233

 Concord Floral is a million square foot abandoned greenhouse and a hangout for neighbourhood kids.
 But something has happened there.
 Something nobody wants to talk about.
 Concord Floral re-imagines Giovanni Boccaccio's medieval allegory The Decameron in a contemporary Canadian suburb, in which ten teens must flee a plague they have brought upon themselves.

-Written by Jordan Tannahill in 2015, Concord Floral explored themes of alienation, sexuality, dislocation, loneliness and exclusion.
-All the characters were teenagers, offering the young generation the unique opportunity to have their world reflected back at themselves by an ensemble of young, talented and diverse performers.
+Written by Jordan Tannahill in 2015, Concord Floral explores themes of alienation, sexuality, dislocation, loneliness and exclusion.
+All the characters are teenagers, offering the young generation the unique opportunity to have their world reflected back at themselves by an ensemble of young, talented and diverse performers.

-Guest director, Vikki Anderson (Artistic Director of Theatrefront) worked with the cast of 10 (7 women & 3 men) to create a choral structure, where the actors stretched their bodies, voices and minds to tell this beautiful and haunting urban legend.
+Guest director, Vikki Anderson (Artistic Director of Theatrefront) will work with the cast of 10 (7 women & 3 men) to create a choral structure, where the actors will stretch their bodies, voices and minds to tell this beautiful and haunting urban legend.

 Waterloo, ON N2L 3G1